bitnami/containers/bitnami/jupyterhub/README.md

-# Bitnami package for JupyterHub
+# Bitnami Secure Image for JupyterHub

 ## What is JupyterHub?